News of baby’s death is ‘deeply shocking’

-News of the death of a little baby in Lurgan has left the community deeply shocked, said a local MLA.
+News of the death of a little baby in Lurgan has left the community deeply shocked, say local MLAs.

 It is understood the baby died this week.